 That said, it is equally important to note that this license in no way implies that the licensee has received any specialized training or maintains any affiliation with the MA State Police or any particular enforcement agency.
 Conversely, by obtaining the required license, home owners are at least assured that the company to which the license was granted has satisfied a background check if not confirmed awareness of his or her own industry.
 To confirm an active watch license, contact the MA State Police Certification Unit at 978-538-6128.

-MA Real Estate License – As a licensed Massachusetts Realtor, Nauset Management customers enjoy the option of a seamless experience from sales and rental representation through a myriad of management services for the life of ownership.
+MA Real Estate License – As a licensed Massachusetts real estate brokerage, Nauset Management customers enjoy a seamless experience from buyer and seller representation in addition to a myriad of management services for the life of ownership.

 MA State CSL – This is the Construction Supervisor’s License.
-This license is required, primarily, when a scope of work entails the alteration or fabrication of structural elements and/or bonafide work under $ 1,000.00.
+This license is required, primarily, when a scope of work entails the alteration or fabrication of structural elements and/or bonafide work over $1,000.00.
 This could range from new construction to a simple deck.

 MA State Home Improvement Contractor [HIC] – Designed to safe guard the consumer against unscrupulous trades in the event of a claim, the HIC can also create a slippery slope for home owners.
 There are no requirements in order to obtain this license.
 For a simple fee and annual contribution, log on to the MA State web site and order yours today.
 The basic premise of this program is that should you hire someone, to replace your windows for example, and for whatever reason the project goes sideways, there is the possibility of financial relief.
 In order to reach this milestone with a cap of $ 10,000.00, the home owner must [a] prove there was a contract for the job; [b] prove the contractor was registered with the Department of Consumer affairs at the time of the contract; [c] prove the contractor pulled the permit; [d] prove a judgment or arbitration was awarded in your favor; [e] show that “all reasonable efforts to collect” were made; [f] show that a fund application was filed within 6 months of the arbitration award or court judgment and finally [g] prove that the property in question is your primary residence.